8 Crypto Futures Trading Strategies: From Basics to Pro Setups

 Most exchanges offer perpetuals in two main margin formats:

-If you’re new to how these contracts differ, our futures vs perpetual futures guide explains the structural distinctions and how funding impacts each type in practice.
+If you’re new to how these contracts differ, the futures vs perpetual futures guide explains the structural distinctions and how funding impacts each type in practice.

 Leverage and Margin Dynamics